vestrel00/contacts-android/docs/groups/query-groups.md

 ## A basic query

-To get all of the groups for all accounts,
+To get all of the groups for all accounts (including no/null account),

 ```kotlin
 val groupsFromAllAccounts = Contacts(context)